Long-Distance Relationships: Things To Talk About On The Phone

 - How you slept last night

 Even with all these updates in technology and the tips listed above, long-distance relationships require work to sustain.
-Do not let anyone, such as well-meaning family or friends, make you think a long-distance relationship is a bad idea.
+Do not let anyone, such as likely well-meaning family and friends, make you think a long-distance relationship is a bad idea or too hard.
 You know what is right for you.
 Listen to your instincts.
-Long-distance relationships, just like typical relationships, are going to have ups and downs.
-If you're following your heart, it will all be worth it in the end.
+Long-distance relationships, just like typical relationships are going to have ups and downs and that is normal.